Peergos/Peergos/README.md

 Audit
 -----
 Cure53 conducted an audit of Peergos in June 2019.
-The finaly report is [here](https://cure53.de/pentest-report_peergos.pdf).
+The final report is [here](https://cure53.de/pentest-report_peergos.pdf).

 Peergos aims
 ------------
  - To allow individuals to securely and privately store files in a peer to peer network which has no central node and is generally difficult to disrupt or surveil
- - To allow secure sharing of such files with other users of the network without visible meta-data (who shares with who)
+ - To allow secure sharing of files with other users of the network without visible meta-data (who shares with who)
  - To have a beautiful user interface that any computer or mobile user can understand
  - To enable a new secure form of email
  - To be independent of the central SSL CA trust architecture